Engineer an LED Night-Light

 If you need some help getting started and learning how to build an LED night-light circuit, first watch this video for an overview and explanation of how the circuit works:

-- Super bright LED, available in different colors.
+- Super bright LEDs in a variety of colors.

 To wire the circuit, see the diagrams in Figures 1 and 2.
 Figure 1 shows the connections directly between the leads of the different circuit components.
 You can use this diagram if you plan to solder the circuit yourself on a protoboard (you will need to decide how to arrange the components).
 Figure 2 shows the circuit on a breadboard.
 You can follow this diagram exactly.
 If you do not know how to use a breadboard, see the breadboard tutorial in the Bibliography.